Brynn Cartelli: After The Voice

 After winning The Voice, Cartelli signed with Brandon Blackstock, Clarkson's then-husband and manager, and manager to Blake Shelton.
 Cartelli signed with Atlantic Records in December 2018.
 Cartelli opened up for Clarkson on her Meaning of Life Tour, which began on January 24, 2019.

 Cartelli has also returned to The Voice several times.
 The first visit was during the blind auditions of the fifteenth season, when she simply visited several of the artists hoping to audition for the show.
 The second was during that season's finale, when she performed her new original single, "Last Night's Mascara".
 The third was during the results show of the first week of the sixteenth season's Live Cross-Battles, when she performed another new original single of hers called "Grow Young".

-In March 19, 2021, Cartelli released the single, "Long Way Home" (co-written with Nathan Chapman), and on April 30, 2021, she released her next single "If I Could" (written with Ben Abraham).
-The song has over 6 million streams on Spotify.
+On March 19, 2021, Cartelli released the single, "Long Way Home" (co-written with Nathan Chapman), and on April 30, 2021, she released her next single "If I Could" (written with Ben Abraham).
+The song has over 14 million streams on Spotify.
 With the release of the two singles she announced on Instagram her debut EP, Based on a True Story, which was released on May 28, 2021.
 It debuted at number nine on the iTunes Charts.
+The EP has gained over 25 million streams on Spotify.